zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 The biographical film *Temple Grandin* depicts Professor Temple Grandin's first steps working at a cattle farm, where cows are constantly prodded and, especially by today's standards, abused.
 Being autistic, Temple was a lot more sensitive to the environmental stimuli that affected cattle behaviour, and she was able to design a much more efficient and humane holding pen and supporting equipment where cows moved with ease, without prodding and with less stress.

-I recall the most infuriating scene in the film, when the old timer workers came over to Temple's newly-built, state-of-the-art holding pen, and confused about its purpose, angrily dismantled many of its key pieces.
+I recall the most infuriating scene in the film, when the old timer workers came over to Temple's newly-built, state-of-the-art holding pen and, confused about the new design, angrily dismantled many of its key pieces.
 By the time Temple arrived on the job, several cows have drowned on the washing platform, and the workers were pissed off about whatever "idiot" designed this holding pen.

 I was hoping Temple would get back at them: get them fired, insult them, anything really!
 They're clearly too damn dumb to realize just how much better Temple's equipment is and they shouldn't be allowed anywhere near cattle.
 Am I right?
 Not really.